okonomichiyaki/supercat/070-construction.md

 	- neutral control
 	- least rival ships

-✦ <!-- priority=4 --> Are any loyal buildings controlled by rival, and can bot Build or Repair to change control?
+✦ Are any loyal buildings controlled by a rival?

-- Build or Repair ships to change control
+- <!-- priority=4 --> Can bot Build to change control?
-- Take control if possible

 ✦ <!-- Build city priority=5 --> Does bot have <ins>unbuilt cities</ins> and at least one <ins>claim</ins>?